Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Testosterone Cypionate is an anabolic steroid commonly used for testosterone replacement therapy, but some athletes use it for building muscles.
+• Testosterone cypionate, an anabolic steroid commonly used for testosterone replacement therapy, is also utilized by athletes for muscle mass gains.

 Injecting a testosterone cypionate to a person